alimahouk/metromate-ios/README.md

 ## License

-This project is licensed under the terms found in the LICENSE file in the root directory.
+This project is licensed under the terms found in the LICENSE file.

+## Author

+Created by Ali Mahouk in 2013.